riferrei/kafka-connect-pulsar/README.md

 docker exec pulsar bin/pulsar-client produce msgs --messages "first five messages" --num-produce 5
 ```

-This will produce five messages to a topic names `msgs`.
+This will produce five messages to a topic named `msgs`.

 ### 2 - Install the connector